RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/WebHook-Stuff/Getting a WebHook with Token.md

 Getting a WebHook with Token {#gettingawebhookwithtoken}
 ============
-- Execute the, `DiscordCoreAPI::WebHooks::getWebHookWithTokenAsync()` function, while passing in a value of type `DiscordCoreAPI::GetWebHookWithTokenData`, with a return value of type `auto` or `DiscordCoreAPI::WebHook`.
+- Execute the, `WebHooks::getWebHookWithTokenAsync()` function, while passing in a value of type `GetWebHookWithTokenData`, with a return value of type `auto` or `WebHook`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp